Frequently Asked Questions

 Yes.
 Visit our Providers page for a complete listing of pediatricians and pediatric specialists.
 If the need is outside our scope, we have special agreements in place with other medical centers for specialty care services.
 We also offer care for all ages through family medicine physicians.

-In Missouri, imaging tests like MRIs, CT scans, X-rays and ultrasounds need to be done at Mercy Imaging locations to get the plan’s network level of benefits.
+In Missouri, imaging tests like MRIs, CT scans, X-rays and ultrasounds need to be done at Mercy Imaging locations or Metro Imagining locations to get the plan’s network level of benefits.
 In Illinois, these services need to be performed at Maryville Imaging, Anderson Hospital, Anderson Express Care or the Warren Billhartz Cancer Center to get network benefits.
 Imaging services performed at any other location will result in the plan’s lower, non-network benefits.

 The network for lab services consists of Mercy Labs in Missouri, Quest locations in Missouri and Illinois, and Anderson Hospital and Anderson Wellness Center in Illinois.
 Quest has lab draw stations located at the Anderson Express Care sites.